Mission: Empowering kids to be the makers of tomorrow

 MakerKids was named Best Kids’ Workshops by Toronto Life Magazine and one of the top ten awesome birthday parties in Toronto by Today’s Parent.
 Thousands of kids have participated in our programs.
 In the past, we have done Content and Curriculum Development for clients like Intel and 3D Systems, and Professional Development services for clients such as the Toronto Public Library.
 We’ve been featured in major media such as Wired, CTV and the Globe and Mail, and have spoken at SXSW, Maker Faire, MakerCon, and more.
 Our Board of Advisors includes Dale Dougherty (CEO of Maker Media, MAKE Magazine and Maker Faire) and Massimo Banzi (CEO of Arduino).

-We are currently in the accredited with Ontario Camps Association.
+We are currently accredited by the Ontario Camps Association.

 Highly knowledgeable and passionate instructors